Apple TV already stands out with the connected TV experience

 While the world waits for the fabled digital unicorn that is the Apple television set long predicted by some Wall Street analysts, there’s already a lot to be learned from the current version of Apple’s “hobby.”
 The Apple TV can show us where the company might go in the future and the role of the TV screen as part of the connected consumer personal cloud experience.

-When the Apple TV was first introduced in 2006, some folks wondered what its impact would be, given that there were already a number of devices with similar functions on the market.
+Apple TV was first introduced in 2006, some folks wondered what its impact would be, given that there were already a number of devices with similar functions on the market.
 Apple didn’t invent this category of connected TV devices, but it did focus on four areas that makes what the company has done stand out among other players on the market.

 Ownership of the network: You’ve heard me rant about this before, but the home network is a mess.
 Once you talk about moving beyond the basic utilitarian function of sharing an Internet connection, things break down pretty quickly.
 That’s why it’s important that Apple has taken ownership of the home network.
 You don’t need an Airport Extreme to make things work.
 If you’re comfortable going it alone, that’s fine.
 Apple, however, does offer a complete end-to-end solution which it will support, taking ownership of network issues that might result.
 I can’t downplay how important this is: Consumers can buy knowing there’s a script they can adhere to and make stuff work.
 When it comes to streaming high-definition content from the Internet and around the house, that’s the difference between enjoying content and troubleshooting DHCP conflicts.